 The works purchased by the Residenzgalerie between 1956 and 1991 from the former Czernin Collection in Vienna constitute the most important stock of paintings owned by the Land Salzburg.
 These works were collected by Johann Rudolf Count Czernin between 1800 and his death in 1845.
 Czernin was born in Vienna in 1757.
 He studied law at the University of Salzburg - he was related to Archbishop Hieronymus Count Colloredo - but spent the greater part of his life in Vienna.
 His interest in art is demonstrated by the fact that he was President of the Academy of Fine Arts in Vienna from 1823 - 1827, and from 1824, was in charge of the imperial collections.
 Outstanding works in his collection, such as Vermeer's The Artist's Studio (Kunsthistorisches Museum, Vienna), Titian's portrait of the Doge Andrea Gritti and Dürer's Portrait of a Clergyman (both in the National Gallery of Art, Washington D.C.) were sold prior to 1955.

 The majority of the paintings currently on display in the Residenzgalerie Salzburg are owned by the Land Salzburg.
-The collection is supplemented by loans from Austrian museums and private owners.
-Among the private loans are paintings from the Schönborn Buchheim Collection, which have complemented and enriched the museum's stock of Italian and Flemish paintings since 1956.
+The collection is supplemented by loans from Austrian museums, private owners and The Private Art Collection.

 The Residenzgalerie's premises are in the east wing of the Salzburg Residenz building above the bel étage.
 The building dates back to about 1600, and the stucco work on the ceilings in the northern rooms was commissioned by Archbishop Franz Anton Prince Harrach, who used the rooms as audience chambers and drawing rooms.
 At the end of the 18th century, Archbishop Hieronymus Count Colloredo used this floor for the first time to display the archiepiscopal collection of paintings.
 This link with the history of Salzburg was one of the important factors which motivated the Land Salzburg to found the museum.